4.3 Vortec Supercharger Kit

 Chandler is a leading content writer for 8020 Media.
 Outside of writing truck related GM content for Chevy Trucks he creates a lot of articles around LS engines over on TuningPro.
 Chandler is a gearhead with tons of hands-on experience.
 Furthermore, he has a masters degree in history that makes him invaluable in crafting high-quality, well-researched articles on both classic and modern Chevy trucks.

-4300 Vortec Power Limits and Capabilities
+4.3 Vortec Power Limits

-Mods for Forced Induction
+Planning for Forced Induction?

 In addition, a forged crankshaft is a good idea, as is upgrading and strengthening the valve train.
 Another key thing to upgrade is the oil pump and pickup to deal with the increased power.
 Interestingly, the V6 has two-bolt main caps and the 350 small-block V8 four-bolt main caps are interchangeable, but also requires line-boring the block.
 Those will definitely add a level of protection.